kottans/mock-repo/README.md

 ---
 # Hi, brothers in arms!

-I`mg glad to join this community and stsrt this trip!!!
+I`m glad to join this community and start this trip!!!
 It will be fun!!!
 Catbird.
 Is it fun?
 ![Catbird](assets/images/jardinier.de.ramsay.frba.2g.jpg "Nothern Catbird")